Gene Anthony Ray: Career

 Ray won the part of Leroy Johnson in the film Fame, which was released in 1980.
 Much like his Fame character, Ray had little professional training, but he possessed a raw talent that won him his role for the film.
 Reports USA Today: "Alan (Parker, the director) had to approach him very carefully.
 His mom was dealing drugs during the filming.
 It was not pretty."
 In 1981, Ray starred as Friday, alongside Michael York as Robinson Crusoe, in the 1981 TV adventure-comedy Vendredi ou la Vie sauvage (alternative title: Robinson Crusoe and Man Friday).

 Ray also starred in the television series based on the film, Fame.
 The series was produced by MGM Television from 1982 to 1987, and syndicated from 1983 to 1987.
-Additionally, he began touring the U.K. with the other members of the Fame cast as The Kids from "Fame"; they performed at 10 venues, including a sell out performance at Royal Albert Hall.
-In 1984, USA Today reports: "Ray was axed from the show after his mother was jailed for running a drug ring, and he failed to turn up for work 100 times."
+Additionally, he began touring the U.K. with the other members of the Fame cast as The Kids from "Fame"; they performed at 10 venues, including a sell-out performance at the Royal Albert Hall.
+In 1984, USA Today reported: "Ray was axed from the show after his mother was jailed for running a drug ring, and he failed to turn up for work 100 times."
 He struggled with addictions to alcohol and drugs, and worked only intermittently once the TV series ended.
 In 1985, Ray danced in The Weather Girls' music video for "Well-A-Wiggy".

 In 1987, he won the role of Billy Nolan in the ill-fated musical adaptation of Carrie by Stephen King.
 Ray played the role in the original opening in Stratford-Upon-Avon, which closed after less than a month.
 He then transferred to Broadway and continued to play the role until the musical closed after only 21 public performances.
 Ray also appeared in the 1995 film Out-of-Sync, which was directed by his Fame co-star Debbie Allen, in the 1996 Whoopi Goldberg comedy Eddie (for which he was also credited as associate choreographer), as well as in commercials for Dr Pepper and Diet Coke.
 His last video appearance was a one-hour BBC Fame reunion documentary, Fame Remember My Name, taped in Los Angeles in April 2003.